Equalizing Parental Leave

 Date Written: 2020

 The United States is the only developed country that fails to guarantee paid time off work to new parents.
 As a result, many new parents, particularly low-wage workers, are forced to go back to work within days or weeks of a birth or adoption.
-In recent years, a growing number of states have passed laws to address this gap in American labor policy, and in December 2019, Congress enacted legislation providing paid parental leave for federal workers.
-This Article offers the first detailed analysis of these new laws, and it exposes how their structure — probably unintentionally — disadvantages single-parent families.
+In recent years, a growing number of states have passed laws to address this gap in American labor policy, and in December 2019, Congress enacted legislation providing paid parental leave for most federal workers.
+This Article offers the first detailed analysis of these new laws, and it exposes how their structure—probably unintentionally—disadvantages sole-parent families.

 In America, unlike most other countries, leave is provided on a sex-neutral basis as an individual benefit to each parent of a newly-born or newly-adopted child.
-This structure is intended to shift gender norms around caretaking within (different-sex) marriages, but it means that single-parent families receive only half as much support.
+This structure is intended to shift gender norms around caretaking within (different-sex) marriages, but it means that sole-parent families receive only half as much support.
 This is a significant problem, as forty percent of new mothers in the United States are unmarried.
-Under state family laws, most single mothers, disproportionately poor and working-class women of color, bear sole legal responsibility for the care of their children.
+Under state family laws, most single mothers, disproportionately poor and working-class women of color, bear sole legal responsibility for the care of their children, and many are functionally parenting on their own.
 The new laws are an important step forward from the prior baseline of no paid leave, but they shortchange the families that are likely to need them the most.

 Keywords: Parental Leave, Maternity Leave, Family and Medical Leave Act, paid family leave, paid parental leave, pregnancy discrimination, sex discrimination, equality theory, single-parent families, non-marital families